AMA-VIP/Customer-Churn-Data/README.md

   positively to customer retention
 - Out of the different age groups, customers of age 35-44 has the highest churned rate which is over 34.51%, which also as a slim difference between the next churned age group, age 45-54
   (34.46%)
 - **Geography** plays significant role.
-From three(3) different regions(Germany, France and Spain), Germany was seen to have the higest churned customer rate
+From three(3) different regions(Germany, France and Spain), Germany was seen to have the higest churned customer rate.
    **N/B**: Churned Customer from the age range of 35-54 terminated subscription frm Germany.
+- From the visuals customer tend to leave within the first and the 9th month of subscription.